RedWhiteMiko/github-stats/README.md

 # Github stats

-Github stats output to CSV files
+Github stats output to CSV text format to stdout

 ## Instruction
 - Requirements: `Docker or Golang (with libraries)`